Aparna Vaidik

-Aparna Vaidik (born 22 September) is an Indian historian, author, and educator.
-Her latest book My Son’s Inheritance: A Secret History of Blood Justice and Lynchings in India, published in January 2020, challenges India's prevailing narrative as an inherently peaceful culture.
+Aparna Vaidik (born 22 October) is an Indian historian, author, and educator.
+Vaidik is a scholar with significant public presence known for her extensive writings on history of the Andaman islands, the Indian revolutionaries, histories of social and mythic violence, and histories of seditious conspiracies.

 Early life

 She was born in Indore, Madhya Pradesh.

-Writing
+She is the daughter of an academic, professor Vedwati Vaidik, and a prominent journalist/political commentator, Ved Pratap Vaidik.

 Aparna Vaidik's debut book, Imperial Andamans: Colonial Encounter and Island History, was published as part of the Cambridge Imperial and Postcolonial Studies Series of Palgrave Macmillan when she was a historian at Georgetown University in Washington, DC.
 It examines the penal history of the Andaman Islands.
 Her second book, My Son’s Inheritance: A Secret History of Blood Justice and Lynchings in India, has drawn international attention.